marshyon/bookmarks/README.md

 # Go Pinboard Bookmarks Project

-The Go Pinboard Bookmarks Project is a simple Go application that reads https://pinboard.in/export/format:json/ JSON data, processes it, and upserts the data into an SQLite database using GORM.
+This Go Pinboard Bookmarks Project is a simple Go application that reads https://pinboard.in/export/format:json/ JSON data, processes it, and upserts the data into an SQLite database using GORM.
 This project works therefore with JSON, time parsing, GORM for database interactions, and upsert operations.

 ## Table of Contents